 2018 Buick Regal GS

-The performance-oriented GS model is reintroduced for the sixth generation Buick Regal, offering an all-new 310-horsepower V-6, nine-speed automatic transmission and intelligent active twin clutch AWD.
+This article is specifically about the North American-market Buick Regal GS, which features an all-new 310-horsepower V-6 engine mated nine-speed automatic transmission and intelligent active twin clutch AWD.

 According to Buick, the 2018 Regal GS is “where spirited driving meets attainable luxury and sleek, sporty design meets modern usefulness”.
 Serving as Buick’s “most dramatic expression of design and dynamics”, the all-new Regal GS balances these key characteristics to provide excellent driving performance every day and in every season”, enabling it to be “a car for commutes that are anything but common”.